EnvGen/LabProtocols/Amplicon_single_index_prep.rst

 	Pool all samples together for a total volume of at least 20 μL and a concentration of 10 nM / barcoded	template.
 The molarity of a sample can be calculated using the formula:

 				(Concentration*10^6) / (656.6*Length)

+	Concentration is given in ng/µL and Length in base pairs.
+The resulting concentration is in nanomolar.

 **8) Sequencing**